numerodix/emcache/README.md

 * Numerous opportunities for optimization by eliminating data copying.
 * Fairly good test coverage.
 * No config file, logging or daemonization yet.
+* Currently (Dec 2015) only builds against rust-nightly due to linked-hash-map dependency.

 ## Development